corning-incorporated/citam/README.md

    `$ citam -h`

-   For details on how to add your facilities and run simulations, go to the getting started section and consult the documentation.
+   For details on how to add your facilities and run simulations, go to the [getting started](#getting-started) section and consult the documentation.
 If you want to visualize simulation results, you need to install the dashboard Node dependencies by following the step below.

 2. Install the dashboard dependencies and setup local development environemnt:
    - If you don't already have it, download and install [NodeJS 12](https://nodejs.org/en/download/)
-   - Run ``python setup.py install -e``
+   - Run `pip install -e .`
    > This will install both Python and NPM dependencies required to run the application, and compile the javascript into the installed python package.
    - Run the dashboard with the command `$ citam dash`

    > During javascript development, it is useful to have a live-compiler
       set up, so you can test changes without recompiling the app.
-      To run a live-compiler instance, open the `citamjs` directory and run `npm run serve`
+      To run a live-compiler instance, change directory to `citamjs` and run `npm run serve`

 ### Using Anaconda